irods/irods_docs/docs/developers/logging_library.md

     {
         // This defines the name that will appear in the log under
         // the "src" key.
 The "src" key defines where the message originated.
-        // You should try to use a name that makes it easy for administrators
+        // Try to use a name that makes it easy for administrators
         // to determine what produced the message. static constexpr char name[] = "my_category";